-With both rooms decorated tastefully and comfortably, offering good views over the bay the establishment sits on, and a lot of effort made for service to be personal and friendly – while never overfamiliar – visitors to The Elephant would quite possibly walk away smiling were it not for the sheer inventiveness and quality of what’s on offer here.
+The room is tastefully decorated and comfortable, offering good views over the bay the establishment sits on, and the service is personal and friendly - while never overfamiliar – but the real star of this Torquay brasserie is the sheer inventiveness and quality of its offerings.

-Although the focus is on the best local ingredients and classically European techniques and dishes (moules mariniere, risottos made with – for example – local crab) the lengths which the kitchen goes to to add a touch of something special and individual to each makes them stand out.
+Although the focus is on the best local and in many cases homegrown (Hulstone has his own farm) ingredients and classically European techniques and dishes, the lengths which the kitchen goes to to add a touch of something special and individual to each makes them stand out.

-Edible flowers, fine herbs, and dots of puree all adorn the plates, leading to a very artistic and appealing overall impression.
-But that’s not to say that flavour is sacrificed; skilful use of modern techniques and a good old-fashioned ‘less is more’ approach in some instances lead to it being at the forefront of each meal.
+Edible flowers, fine herbs, and dots of purée all adorn the plates, leading to a very artistic and appealing overall impression.
+But for all the artistry Simon Hulstone understands that substance should always trump style; skilful use of modern techniques and a good old-fashioned ‘less is more’ approach in some instances ensure that this is the case.

-Classic combinations – braised pork belly with windfall apple puree, fillet of beef with truffled mash, plaice and tartare sauce – are given new leases of life and put together with the same eye for innovation and originality as the more leftfield assemblies.
+Classic combinations – Braised pork belly with windfall apple purée, Fillet of beef with truffled mash, Plaice and tartare sauce – are given new leases of life and put together with the same eye for innovation and originality as the more leftfield assemblies upstairs.

 Find out more >